MinaProtocol/mina/src/app/test_executive/README.md

 #### Structure (super high level)

 There are a number of moving parts to Lucy, and it is also actively being developed and extended.
-However in it's current state, Lucy tests Mina Protocol by creating a whole entire Mina testnet from scratch with a specified number of nodes of various types, creating a new blockchain from genesis, and then monitoring and interacting with this testnet in accordance to test logic as determined in pre-written tests; tests which are written in an Ocaml DSL which we have developed.
+However in it's current state, Lucy tests Mina Protocol by creating a whole entire Mina testnet from scratch with a specified number of nodes of various types, creating a new blockchain from genesis, and then monitoring and interacting with this testnet in accordance to test logic as determined in pre-written tests; tests which are written in an OCaml DSL which we have developed.
 If the testnet seems healthy and behaves as one expects in response to the interactions, then the test passes, if not it fails.
 Then the testnet is destroyed.
 If one wants, one can prevent the destruction of the testnet with a flag, and then manually interact with the nodes on the testnet.

 **Broadly speaking, Lucy has 2 parts.**  1: the testnet itself, consisting of a number of nodes running the Mina daemon.
 2: the test_executive, which configures the testnet, orchestrates the testnet, tracks the state of the testnet, runs test logic against the testnet, and eventually is responsible for tearing down the testnet as well.